COVID-19 Frequently Asked Questions (FAQs)

 Health centers’ application of their sliding fee discount programs through their billing systems also should take into account any reimbursement from all third-party payors (including any/all reimbursements under any insurance policy or health plan, or under any federal or state health benefits program), including any associated patient cost sharing requirements (i.e., copayments, deductibles, coinsurance, or restrictions on balance billing).

-Consistent with health centers’ billing and collections procedures, health centers should ascertain whether there are available reimbursement, funding, or compensation sources and any related cost sharing restrictions for COVID-19 related testing or treatment prior to billing patients.
+Consistent with health centers’ billing and collections procedures, health centers should ascertain whether there are available reimbursement, funding, or compensation sources and any related cost sharing restrictions for COVID-19 vaccination, testing, or treatment prior to billing patients.
 If there are any patient out-of-pocket costs, health centers should apply their sliding fee discounts, which are based on income and family size.
 If there are any applicable prohibitions on patient cost sharing, after submitting their claims for reimbursement to the applicable payor source(s), health centers should not charge patients for such costs.

 See the Health Center Program Compliance Manual for additional information on Health Center Program sliding fee discount requirements.
 For additional information on billing and patient cost sharing for health centers, see the Billing and Cost Sharing Overview for COVID-19 Vaccination, Testing, and Treatment resource.